bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Object-Oriented-Programming-in.md

 -   <span id="1263">`Instance` : term to describe an objected created from a constructor function.</span>
 -   <span id="6916">Every instance created is a unique object and therefore not equal to each other.</span>

-### Using the instanceof operator to check an object’s type
+### Using the instanceof operator to check an object's type

     console.log(fellowshipOfTheRing instanceof Book); // true